cmaureir/progra-alma/lectures/week2/lecture6.rst

     else:
         print 'You are an adult'

-The next program do different actions depending if the input number is even or odd::
+The next program does different actions depending if the input number is even or odd::

     n = int(raw_input('Enter a number: '))